TREEcg/specification/specs/1-discovery.md

 ## Multiple Collections ## {#multiple-collections}

-When multiple collections are found by a client, it can choose to prune the collections to further traverse based on the `tree:shape` property.
+When multiple collections are found by a client, it can choose to prune the collections based on the `tree:shape` property.
+Therefore a data publisher SHOULD annotate a `tree:Collection` instance with a SHACL shape.
+The `tree:shape` points to a SHACL description of the shape (`sh:NodeShape`).

+When the collection is not embedded in the current page, but needs to be fetched from a separate resource, the `tree:shape`’s object needs to be found in the page linked from the `tree:Collection` instance using the `tree:importShape` predicate.
+Mind that no hypermedia controls will be followed.

 ## Multiple views ## {#multiple-views}

 Multiple views MAY be provided, and a TREE client MUST traverse all objects of `tree:view` linked to this particular collection.
 Every entity linked from `tree:view` MUST be an entry point to retrieve **all** members of the collection.

- that you need to iterate through all of the views, and pick one.
-The one you pick can be based on a priority list indicating how well it suits your purpose.
+Note: How a client picks the right view is use-case specific.
+In order to fetch all members, one can be chosen at random.
+In order to prioritize a specific view, the relations and search forms in the root nodes can be studied for their relation types, path or remaining items.

 ## Compatibility ## {#compatibility}